Managing money and financial support

 Irish Cancer Society financial information service

 The Irish Cancer Society operates a free information service for patients who need to know what supports are available.
-You can call a member of our financial support team on 01 231 0522 or download our booklet Managing the Financial Impact of Cancer below.
+You can call a member of our financial support team on 01 231 0522 or visit our Benefits page.

 Coping with financial pressures